 - It is possible to use a library of nature literature and other materials (including the archive);

 - In the visitor centre you can get acquainted with the permanent exhibition introducing the Lahemaa National Park, the final stage of which was titled "Lahemaa Nature and Man" was completed in the spring of 2014.
 The exhibition is in Estonian, digital solutions are available in Estonian, English, Russian and German, and the summary of the exhibition is available in English.
-For guided tours, groups are requested to contact the environmental education specialists of the Lääne-Viru County.
+For guided tours, groups are requested to contact the environmental education specialist of the Lääne-Viru County.

 The Visitor Centre's study programs are available at www.keskkonnaharidus.ee.

-Contacts details of environmental education specialists:
+Contacts details of environmental education specialist:

 Enri Uusna, email: email@example.com; phone 5304 7344

 The concept and implementation of the exhibition: KAOS Arhitektid OÜ

 Customer: Environmental Board